-With a reverse mortgage, you always retain title or ownership of the home.
+With a reverse mortgage, the borrower always retains title or ownership of the home.
 The lender never, at any point, owns the home even after the last surviving spouse permanently vacates the property.

-The amount of funds that a person is eligible for depends on his age (or, in the case of couples the age of the younger spouse), the value of the home, the interest rate and upfront costs.
-The older you are, the more proceeds you may receive.
+The amount of funds that a borrower is eligible for depends on his or her age (or, in the case of couples the age of the younger spouse), the value of the home, interest rates and upfront costs.
+The older the borrower, the more proceeds he or she may receive.

-There is a limit on the amount of funds you can access during the initial year.
-If you are eligible for a $100,000 loan, for example, you can take $60,000, or 60 percent of that sum.
-There are exceptions.
-You can withdraw a bit more if you have an existing mortgage, or other liens on the property, that exceed the 60 percent limit.
-You must pay off these "mandatory obligations" as the government calls them, before qualifying for the reverse mortgage.
-You can withdraw enough to pay off these obligations, plus another 10 percent of the maximum allowable amount -- in which case that's an extra $10,000, or 10 percent of $100,000.
+There is a limit on the amount of funds a borrower can access during the first 12 months after closing.
+If a borrower is eligible for a $100,000 loan, for example, no more than $60,000, or 60 percent, can be accessed.
+In month thirteen, a borrower can take as much or as little of the remaining proceeds as he or she wishes.
+There are exceptions to the 60 percent rule.
+A borrower can withdraw a bit more if there is an existing mortgage, or other liens on the property, that must be paid off.
+A borrower can withdraw enough to pay off these obligations, plus another 10 percent of the maximum allowable amount -- in which case that's an extra $10,000, or 10 percent of $100,000.

 Starting on April 27, 2015, lenders will start conducting "financial assessments" of every reverse mortgage borrower to ensure the person has enough money to pay ongoing costs, such as property taxes and homeowners insurance, over the life of the loan.

 Lenders will have to look at all of the borrower's income streams, such as Social Security and pensions, plus any additional resources, such as investments.
 Borrowers will have to provide documents, such as tax returns and bank account statements.

 Any credit trouble (i.e., late payments) will have to be explained.
 The lender will determine whether the explanation qualifies as an "extenuating circumstance" in getting the reverse mortgage approved.